albert-plants/konjac/README.md

-# konjac plants
+# konjac plant

 ## What is it

-Amorphophallus konjac is a smaller relative of the giant corpse flower (Arum titanum).
+The konjac (Amorphophallus konjac) is a smaller relative of the giant corpse flower (Arum titanum).
 It makes a single leaf a year that lasts from May to roughly November.
 The underground corm doubles in size each year and will produce a bloom when it reaches softball size.
 It makes an interesting desk plant with the leopard patterned "stem".

 ## Contents